-As her words seeped in, the ground beneath me disappeared.
+Her words seeped in as I held the phone to my ear.
+The ground beneath me disappeared.
 The warmth from earlier evaporated, replaced by a darkness that crawled into my being.
-My soul grasped for something—anything—to hold onto.
+My soul grasped for something—anything to hold onto.
 The air could not steady me as I plummeted into the shadows of the past.

 The house was quiet, but my mind was anything but.